The Sunflower paintings that Vincent Van Gogh created are trendy. Many scholars believe that the Sunflower paintings helped Van Gogh’s popularity.

 The three paintings that Van Gogh planned to use in his triptych were:

-The triptych that Van Gogh wanted to make never happened, as all three paintings are now in different museums worldwide.
+The triptych Van Gogh wanted to make never happened, as all three paintings are now in different museums worldwide.
 Van Gogh felt the color in the sunflowers would coordinate and work well with the Portrait of Madame Roulin.

 Anita Louise Art is dedicated to art education, great artists, and inspiring others to find and create their art.
 We love art that uplifts and inspires. #ArtToMakeYouSmile! #ArtToMakeYouHappy!

-If you are interested to see any of my art, you can find out more by clicking here.
+If you are interested in seeing any of my art, you can find out more by clicking here.
 If you are interested in what inspires me and my paintings, you can discover more by clicking here.

 We have a free newsletter and would love you to be part of our community; you can subscribe to the newsletter by clicking here.
-If you have any questions, I would be happy to talk to you any time.
+I would be happy to talk to you if you have any questions.
 You can reach me, Anita, by clicking here.

 Subscribe to our Anita Louise Art YouTube Channel filled with great videos and information by clicking here.